magitz/conda_Jupyter_kernels/README.md

 ### 2.2.
 Create your first environment

 To create your first environment, run the following command.
-In this example, I am creating an environment named `hfrl`
+In this example, I am creating an environment named `hfrl`:

 `mamba create -n hfrl`